This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-I usually make just 5 or 6 for the two of us.
-Rather than making all the pancakes and reheating (although this does work), I save the batter in a covered container in the refrigerator.
+I usually make just 5–6 pancakes for the two of us and save the remaining batter in the refrigerator.

 Ingredients